 I usually end up needing an anti-histamine at some point, once the mosquitos discover my blood.
 Pollen, dust and other allergens may also cause reactions and anti-allergy medication can seriously reduce discomfort on your travels.
 If you suffer at all from any of these, then anti-allergy pills and perhaps a topical cream should be some of the most important stuff in a first aid kit.

-If you are travelling with small people, then you will probably have these at the top of your travel first aid kit list!
+If you are travelling with small people, then you will probably have these at the top of your best first aid kit for backpacking list!
 As a couple, we usually carry only a few sticking plasters of each size, plus a small roll of medical tape and a couple of small bandages in case of deeper wounds.
 Touch wood, we have never yet needed the bandages!

 An important staple of any good first aid kit.
 This can be some kind of antiseptic cream or wipes, or iodine also works well.
 Anything to clean a wound, especially before it is bandaged.
 Tom once had a cut on his foot when we were walking around the streets of Bangkok during Songkran.
 This is the new year celebration which involves a lot of water being sprayed around on the streets and over people, and the water gets pretty filthy from the pavement dirt.
 He cleaned it twice or more each day with iodine, as well as changing the dressing, and it healed as normal within a few days.